dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 If this were just the zero element, the only possible units would be $\pm 1$, so it suffices to find a unit \( \epsilon \in U(\ZZ_K) \) with \( \epsilon>0 \) and \( \epsilon\neq 1 \).
 :::

-## Aside on Diophantine approximation
+## An Aside: Diophantine approximation

 :::{.remark}
 Let \( \alpha\in \RR \) and let \( Q \in \ZZ^+ \).